Skylight Installation Tips

 Consider installing a skylight, suggests Shannon Weigand, a certified master designer with Ellis Kitchen and Bath Studio in Columbus, Ohio.

 "It's a way of introducing more natural light into a room, bringing more of the outdoors inside," she says.
 "Where there's no exterior wall to put a window into, you can create a window in the ceiling.
-And many skylights can be opened for ventilation in the summer."
+And many skylights can be opened for ventilation."

 Just be sure to plan carefully to achieve the most pleasing and efficient results, advises Arrol Gellner, an Emeryville, Calif.-based architect and author of the nationally syndicated newspaper column "Architext."